-So, you want to be hired as a photo retoucher.
-You would like to know what type of training is involved, right.
+So, you want to work as a freelance retoucher.
+You would like to know what type of training is involved, right?
 You may be surprised to find out that you are not required to attend any classes or receive any certification.
-Seriously, nothing.
-This means that you don’t have to spend time or a single penny looking for an institution to be trained.
-All you really need is some experience that will allow you to work diligently and produce quality results.
+All you really need is solid experience that will allow you to work diligently and produce quality results.

 Before You Start Looking for a Retouching Job